 Le Flambeau Foundation programming is focused on Haiti’s core growth engines – AGRICULTURE, TECHNOLOGY and BUSINESS.
 Upon completion, youth scholars make a commitment to extend themselves to other youth in Haiti, working on initiatives that will pass the torch and continue to contribute to the economic rebuilding of Haiti.

 Haiti, a poor country in the Western Hemisphere, is rich with exceptionally bright young people who serve as a beacon of hope for the future.
 The January 12th earthquake in Haiti, the worst catastrophe in recent history, intensified an already exceptionally challenging situation.
 Specifically, prior to the earthquake, Haiti’s average wage rate was US$2 per day, the average per household annual income was US$250, unemployment was +70% with an extreme shortage of skilled labor.

-The Le Flambeau Foundation serves as a portal providing youth of Haiti with educational opportunities that will prepare them to rebuild and lead the country’s transition from poverty to prosperity, with dignity.
+The Le Flambeau Foundation serves as a portal providing youth of Haiti with educational opportunities that will prepare them to rebuild and lead the country’s transition.
 Education is unanimously considered to be the most effective means to overriding economic, political, and historical barriers – for the long-term.
 The Le Flambeau Foundation is the spark of a movement that will take us to a brighter sustainable future.
 The Torch is Lit.
 We carry it forward and Pass it On!

 The Le Flambeau Foundation is a US 501(c)3 non-profit corporation, founded in 2007.